Rafdal/lib-rs485-soft/README.md

 - Device connectivity functions

 ## What is RS485?
-[RS485](https://en.wikipedia.org/wiki/RS-485) is a TIA/EIA hardware standard for wired communications apt for long distances and noisy industrial enviroments
+[RS485](https://en.wikipedia.org/wiki/RS-485) is a TIA/EIA hardware standard for wired communications over for long distances and noisy industrial enviroments

 ## Wiring
 Is recommended to use PWM digital pins